NorESMhub/NorESM/doc/configurations/omips.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Oceanic Model Intercomparison Project (OMIP) style runs are runs in which the ocean and sea-ice components are active while values for atmospheric near surface air temperature, wind stress ++??, land?? are prescribed (that is, read from a file).

+reference: Griffithes; Hiroyuki etc.

 Creating an OMPI case